We've all experienced that sinking feeling when we discover our credit card has been caught up in a data breach.

 Over the last couple of years, electronically stored healthcare records have become prime targets for cybercriminals with varying motivations.
 Several high-profile breaches resulting in the potential compromise of millions of electronic healthcare records, have done little to inspire confidence in the security of electronic healthcare records.

 We all know that technology has, and will continue to, greatly improve the healthcare experience for everyone, and we cannot afford to allow security and privacy concerns to stifle innovation.
 This is why we tackle security and privacy head on.
-This is why I personally chose to work at Accolade.
-To us, protecting PHI is about more than data security.

 At Accolade, we treat security as a continuous process.
 We never stop looking for ways to improve.